 East Central College received an Outstanding Community Partnership award from the Interdependence Hexagon Project for hosting the Midwest Regional event titled Transforming Conflict “River to Ocean Project.”

-The Hexagon Project is managed by a dedicated group of artists, educators and friends – who join with others in various parts of United States and the world.
+The Hexagon Project is managed by a dedicated group of artists, educators and friends – who join with others in various parts of the United States and the world.
 The Hexagon Project Arts Program [or “Hexagon Arts”] aims to use art, in the shape of a hexagon, as a vehicle to bring social change, promote social justice and transform individuals and societies.

-ECC Art faculty partnered with schools from across the area on the project, including Bourbon high school, Cuba elementary, Lucy Wortham James elementary in St. James, Owensville high school, Sullivan high school and the Sullivan elementary art club.
+ECC Art faculty partnered with schools from across the area on the project, including Bourbon high school, Cuba elementary, Lucy Wortham James Elementary in St. James, Owensville high school, Sullivan high school, and the Sullivan elementary art club.

 “We were pleasantly surprised to receive the award,” says Adam Watkins, Assistant Art Professor.
 “To be acknowledged for the collaborative work of our faculty, area elementary and high school students and their teachers is a testament to the partnership between the College and our area schools.”